So Phim: Climbing up the ladder of the Communist revolution

-Falling into demise in the eyes of Pol Pot
+Falling from favor in the eyes of Pol Pot

 Shortly after the fall of Phnom Penh in April 1975, tensions began to arise between the men of Ta Mok and those of So Phim.
-Cadres imprisoned in the S-21 prison of Tuol Sleng often accused So Phim of being another traitor, inasmuch as he refused the ethnical cleansing based on tenets of Khmer racial purity.
+Cadres imprisoned in the S-21 prison of Tuol Sleng often accused So Phim of being another traitor, inasmuch as he refused the ethnic cleansing based on tenets of Khmer racial purity.
 Nuon Chea also defended So Phim against those who accused him of secretly selling Cambodian rice to the Vietnamese.

 He was "elected" first vice-president of the state praesidium on 11 April 1976 after Khieu Samphan replaced Sihanouk as head of state.
 However, it was merely a nominal position.

 So Phim and Pol Pot's protege, Seng Hong, then in charge of the troops in the Zone, then came into conflict.
 Contrary to Seng Hong, So Phim was reluctant to resort to so much violence and questions the validity of the increasingly anti-Vietnamese policy pursued by the Angkar.
 From May to August 1976, So Phim went to China supposedly for medical treatment.
 During that time, his power structures in the East Zone were dismantled by the Central Bureau.

 Despite everything, the number 3 of the Military Bureau of the Permanent Bureau of the Communist Party of Kampuchea Central Committee signed the order to attack Vietnam in early 1977.
 In early December 1977, Chinese Maoist Minister Chen Yonggui came to visit the East of Cambodia and insisted that the Khmer should also Learn from Dazhai in agriculture as he also inspected the "southern front" of China's ongoing battle with Vietnam.
 Removed from power despite his good and loyal service, So Phim founded a dissident organization in November called Authentic Revolutionary Forces of Kampuchea.